 Standard Rulers

-Standard rulers typically feature both imperial and metric measurements, with inches on one edge and centimeters on the other.
-They’re made from plastic, wood, or metal, with modern variations including bendable or foldable versions for specialized uses.
+Most rulers display inches on one side and centimeters on the other and are made from materials like plastic, wood, or metal.
+Some modern versions are flexible or foldable for specialized tasks.

 Vinyl Records